 the state which there are no external distractions to prevent clear perception.”

-– T Krishnamacharya commentary on Yoga Sūtra Chapter Two verse 16
+– T Krishnamacharya on Yoga Sūtra Chapter One verse 14

 “I know something and I am presented with something different.

 How I react or choose not to react is Asmitā.